7-Year-Old Boy Found Dead In Storage Unit, Woman Arrested

 DENVER (CBS4) — A missing 7-year-old boy was found dead in a storage unit in Denver just before Christmas.
-Now a woman believed to be his mother is being held for investigation of child abuse resulting in death.
+Now a woman believed to be his mother, Elisha Pankey, is being held for investigation of child abuse resulting in death.

 On Dec.
 23, police were led to a storage unit at 5005 E. Evans Ave.
 Inside, officers found the body of a male child.